harryc598/shinyCox/cran-comments.md

 ## Update
 This is an update.
 In this version:

-* Fixing a few spelling errors in the shiny app
+* Fixed a bug allowing user more access than they should have

 ## R CMD check results